Employment & Retention Services - Self-Employment

 Attendance Verification

-CalSAWS entries for the two (2) conditions for self-employed individuals are as follows:
+CalSAWS entries for the two (2) conditions for applicable to self-employed individuals are as follows:

 • Schedule Self-Employment activity using actual weekly hours during the one-year period requirement to increase earnings.